andreiavrammsd/config/README.md

 The struct must be passed by reference.

-Fields can have the `env` tag which defines the key of the value.
+Fields must be exported.
+Unexported fields will be ignored.
+They can have the `env` tag which defines the key of the value.
 If no tag provided, the key will be the uppercase full path of the field (all the fields names starting the root until current field, joined by underscore).

 The `json` tag will be used for loading from JSON.